Washburn Shops, 203

 Teaching: Interpersonal and Group Dynamics in Complex Organizations, Leading Change, Leadership Ethics.

-With regard to my research most recently I have started to look at food security issues to better understand leadership and governance of the commons from a place-based perspective.
+With regard to my research, I am doing work on social innovation and food security, the role of place in understanding organizational issues, and identity and sensemaking in organization.
 Other scholarly work has drawn on critical, critical realist, narrative, aesthetic, and communications perspectives to investigate IT implementation as it pertains to paradox and organizational change, forms of resistance in organizations, the May ’96 Everest climbing disaster, mentoring in organizations, and the hegemony of “pragmatism” in environmental management discourse.
-I have also written on strategy as narrative, diversity management, resistance to management training, the historical origins of empowerment in religious and spiritual beliefs in the United States, as well as the psychodynamics of group and intergroup behavior in organizations.

 - B.S., Union College, 1975